-With proceeds of the above-mentioned bonds, as of June 30, 2017 the District completed construction on one new high school, two new elementary schools, a replacement campus and a natatorium with all scheduled to open in August 2017.
-The District was impacted by Hurricane Harvey in August 2017.
-Moore Elementary received significant damage.
-Construction efforts have been based on restoring and renovating this Campus which is scheduled to re-open in August 2018.
+With proceeds of the above-mentioned bonds, as of June 30, 2022 the District completed construction of a new elementary school that opened in August 2022.
+Construction efforts then turned to continued renovation of existing facilities and a new elementary and middle school campus set to open in August of 2023.
 Due to the increased student growth, the District must meet these demands with new and improved facilities.